Optimal General Matchings: Structure and properties of a basic canonical path

+Let us observe that $b$ is not contained in any cycle $C$ of $R$ - the other case is dealt with above.

+If $\R_{max}$ goes through some even endpoint(s) of $\Q$, then we may split $R$ and apply Lemma \ref{lematZ} or Lemma \ref{helpbas}.
+If $\R_{max}$ goes through two odd endpoints of $\Q$, then we may apply Lemma \ref{help}.
+Thus we may assume that $R_{max}$ goes through at most one endpoint of $\Q$ and if it does, it is through an odd endpoint of $\Q$.

-We may assume that neither $c$ nor $d$ lies on a cycle $\C' \subset \Q$ of non-positive weight that goes through an even endpoint of $\Q$.
-We may also assume that either every path connecting $c$ and $d$ contained in $\Q$ goes through some end-point of $Q$ or that $R_{max}$ goes through an odd end-point of $\Q$ - otherwise we can apply Lemma \ref{helpbas}.
+Also, we may assume that either every path connecting $c$ and $d$ contained in $\Q$ goes through some endpoint of $\Q$ or that $\R_{max}$ goes through an odd endpoint of $\Q$ - otherwise we can apply Lemma \ref{helpbas} and obtain a positive cycle going solely through even vertices.